Belzutifan

 Belzutifan, sold under the brand name Welireg, is an anti-cancer medication used for the treatment of von Hippel–Lindau disease-associated renal cell carcinoma.
 It is taken by mouth.
 Belzutifan is an hypoxia-inducible factor-2 alpha (HIF-2α) inhibitor.

+Belzutifan's capacity to reduce serum erythropoietin verified its clinical applicability for the treatment of malignancies linked to von Hippel-Lindau (VHL), such as renal cell carcinoma (RCC) with clear cell histology (ccRCC), pancreatic lesions, neuroendocrine tumors, and CNS hemangioblastomas or pancreatic neuroendocrine tumors (pNET), which do not require immediate surgery.
+Belzutifan obtained a disease control rate of 80% in pretreated ccRCC during a phase I trial.

-The most common side effects include decreased hemoglobin, anemia, fatigue, increased creatinine, headache, dizziness, increased glucose, and nausea.
+The most common side effects include decreased hemoglobin, anemia, hypoxia, fatigue, increased creatinine, headache, dizziness, increased glucose, and nausea.

-Belzutifan is the first drug to be awarded an "innovation passport" from the UK Medicines and Healthcare products Regulatory Agency (MHRA).
-Belzutifan was approved for medical use in the United States in August 2021.
+Belzutifan was approved for medical use in the United States in August 2021, in the United Kingdom in May 2022, and in the European Union in February 2025.
 Belzutifan is the first hypoxia-inducible factor-2 alpha inhibitor therapy approved in the US.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+Belzutifan is the first medication to be awarded an "innovation passport" from the UK Medicines and Healthcare products Regulatory Agency.

 Medical uses

 Belzutifan is indicated for treatment of adults with von Hippel-Lindau (VHL) disease who require therapy for associated renal cell carcinoma (RCC), central nervous system (CNS) hemangioblastomas, or pancreatic neuroendocrine tumors (pNET), not requiring immediate surgery.
 Belzutifan was also found to be efficacious in an adolescent who had Pacak–Zhuang syndrome with polycythemia and paragangliomas.
+In addition to its clinical benefits in stabilizing and reducing the size of pheochromocytomas and paragangliomas in Pacak-Zhuang syndrome, and its effectiveness in lowering hemoglobin and hematocrit levels to reduce the need for frequent phlebotomies, belzutifan also has a rapid therapeutic effect in acutely lowering catecholamines, thereby controlling life-threatening hypertensive crises and tachyarrhythmias associated with catecholamine excess.

+On 14 May 2025 the U.S. Food and Drug Administration approved belzutifan (Welireg) for adults and adolescents ≥ 12 years with locally advanced, unresectable or metastatic pheochromocytoma or paraganglioma, marking the first oral treatment authorised for these tumours.

+Adverse effects

+Belzutifan was well tolerated, according to the previously available data, and its adverse effect profile was acceptable.
+Anemia, tiredness, headaches, vertigo, nausea, and dyspnea were the most typical side effects.
+All participants in the phase II trial reported a hemoglobin reduction of at least 1.9 g/dL; however, only a small number of individuals needed transfusions or erythropoietin-stimulating medications.
+Because of the downstream effect of HIF-2 inhibition, anemia was a predicted negative outcome of inhibiting the EPO gene.
+The majority of negative outcomes were grade 1 or 2, while 33% of patients experienced grade 3 to 5 occurrences.
+In 43% of patients, the course of treatment was discontinued, and in 15% of patients, the dosage had to be adjusted.
+2% of patients stopped receiving therapy as a result of a treatment-related adverse events.